ad-si/RosettaGit/content/drafts/comments.md

 ## Befunge

-Like Brainf***, all characters and whitespace which are not commands are ignored.
+Like Brainfuck, all characters and whitespace which are not commands are ignored.
 Also, since the code/data-space is two-dimensional, comments can be placed anywhere that will be untouched by the instruction pointer and data access commands.
 Finally, in Funge-98, the ; instruction immediately skips to the next ; instruction, which allows to isolate comments from code.

 {{works with|Befunge|93}}